Bayesian Geostatistics Using Predictive Stacking

 \subsection{Running time comparisons}

-We provide both R and Julia code for the two proposed stacking algorithms.
-The code for the simulation studies are available from the GitHub repository \url{https://github.com/LuZhangstat/spatial_stacking}.
-Comparisons in predictive performances presented above are conducted in R. For the running time comparisons reported here, the stacking algorithms are implemented using Julia-1.6.6 and the MCMC sampling algorithms are run in R-4.2.0. {W}e report the time for obtaining weights for stacking, and we consider the sampling time for $\{\phi, \nu, \sigma^2, \tau^2\}$ using MCMC (no sampling of $\{\beta, z\}$ and no predictions).
-The timing comparisons are based upon experiments on a Windows 10 pro platform, with 64 GB of RAM and a 1-Intel Core i7-7700K CPU @ 4.20GHz processor with 4 cores each and 2 threads per core---totalling 8 possible threads for parallel computing.
-Figure~\ref{fig: time_compar} summarises the running time for the three competing algorithms.
-On average, the stacking of means is 526 times faster than MCMC in the simulation study.
-Stacking of predictive densities is slightly slower than stacking of means but is still around 430 times faster than MCMC sampling.
-These experiments clearly establish that predictive stacking algorithms are efficient alternatives to the full MCMC sampling algorithms for estimating latent spatial processes and predicting geostatistical outcomes.
+Computer programs for reproducing the simulation studies are hosted in the GitHub repository.
+Comparisons in predictive performances presented above are conducted in \texttt{R}.
+For the running time comparisons reported here, the stacking algorithms are implemented using \texttt{Julia-1.11.1}.
+The MCMC sampling algorithms are executed through the package \texttt{spBayes} in \texttt{R-4.3.2}, which relies on underlying functions written in C++ for computational efficiency. {W}e report the time for obtaining weights for stacking, and we consider the sampling time for $\{\phi, \nu, \sigma^2, \tau^2\}$ using MCMC (no sampling of $\{\beta, z\}$ and no predictions).
+The timing comparisons are based upon experiments on a Linux system equipped with 64 AMD EPYC 7513 32-Core Processors.
+Parallel computing is performed using 8 threads.
+Figure~\ref{fig: time_compar} summarizes the running time for the three competing algorithms.
+On average, the stacking of means is 496 times faster than MCMC, while stacking of predictive densities is only slightly slower being around 483 times faster than MCMC sampling.
+These experiments clearly establish that predictive stacking algorithms are efficient alternatives to MCMC for estimating latent spatial processes and predicting spatial outcomes.